ramdasjagtap/100DaysOfRTL/Day - 15/README.md

 Design and verify the 4-bit round robin arbiter.

 ## Interface Definition -
--Output should be produced in single cycle.
+- Output should be produced in a single cycle
--Output must be one-hot.
+- Output must be one-hot
--The module should have following interface:-
+- The module should have the following interface:

 ```verilog
 module Round_robin(